huijing/huijing.github.io/_posts/2018-02-11-making-sense-of-digital-fonts.md

 If you refer to the [TrueType™ Reference Manual](https://developer.apple.com/fonts/TrueType-Reference-Manual/), you can see the entire list of font tables, but 9 of those are required tables, namely `cmap`. `glyf`, `head`, `hhea`, `hmtx`, `loca`, `maxp`, `name` and `post`.

-TrueType led to the development of several other formats, including *Multiple Master* fonts, which allowed modifications to the shapes of the glyphs under the user's control, a predecessor to the variable fonts we hear about so often these days.
-Apple also worked on an extension to TrueType which became *Apple Advanced Typography* (AAT).
+TrueType led to the development of several other formats. <strike>, including *Multiple Master* fonts, which allowed modifications to the shapes of the glyphs under the user's control, a predecessor to the variable fonts we hear about so often these days.</strike> Apple had worked on an extension to TrueType, which eventually became *Apple Advanced Typography* (AAT).

+*Update: [David Lemon](https://twitter.com/typenerd1) pointed out that Multiple Master was an extension to Type 1 NOT TrueType.
+The section on variable fonts below has been updated accordingly.*

 #### Opentype fonts